joukos/pdfaq/README.md

 # :drum: Paradiddle VR "FAQ"

-This is a collection of information about the VR drumming simulation / rhythm game [Paradiddle](https://paradiddleapp.com/) that should answer some commonly asked questions in the Paradiddle Discord, especially related to using MIDI and foot pedals.
+This is a collection of information about the VR drumming simulation / rhythm game [Paradiddle](https://paradiddleapp.com/) that should answer some commonly asked questions in the Paradiddle Discord, and allow easy linking to a particular section.

 *Disclaimer: This is an unofficial reference provided for informational purposes only, and does not replace official documentation of Paradiddle.
 The author makes no guarantees regarding the accuracy, completeness, or usefulness of the information contained herein and assumes no responsibility for any consequences resulting from its use.
 Use at your own risk.*